 On a physical level, you are what you eat.
 It’s been said many times in just as many ways.
 But in today’s fast-paced, get-it-done-quick society, it can be hard to make the best choices.
-The news is abuzz with talk of genetically modified foods (salmon, corn, soy, and beets—to name just a few), and the supermarket shelves are stocked with packaged foods that last well beyond their expiration dates.
+The news is abuzz with talk of genetically modified foods (salmon, corn, soy, canola, zucchini and sugar beets—to name just a few), and the supermarket shelves are stocked with packaged foods that last well beyond their expiration dates.
 So how do we go about choosing foods with our ultimate health in mind?

 Fresh is best.